Bootstrap

 Here are some things vaguely described, such that you get an idea of what these notations mean.

-is the set of all integers
+$\mathbb{Z}$ is the set of all integers.
+So:

-So = {..., -3, -2, -1, 0, 1, 2, 3, ...}
+$$\mathbb{Z} = \{..., -3, -2, -1, 0, 1, 2, 3, ...\}$$

-If you remove all the duplicates in a set after applying mod n to the numbers, you'll see that it is a finite set, with
+If you remove all the duplicates in a set after applying $\mod n$ to the numbers, you'll see that it is a finite set, with

-n = {0, 1, 2, ..., n−1}.
+$$\mathbb{Z}_n = \{0, 1, 2, ..., n−1\}$$

-And with n=15, we get 15 = {0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14}.
+If we choose $n=6$ for example, we have $$\mathbb{Z}_6 = \{0, 1, 2, 3, 4, 5\}$$ And with $n=15$, we get $$\mathbb{Z}_{15} = \{0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14\}$$

-Operations are things like + and ×.
+Operations are things like $+$ and $\times$.
 You can use them on elements in these sets.

 If you have a set and such a operation, then you can call that a group if they satisfy some requirements together.
 One of those requirements is that if you use the operation on two elements in the set, the result of that operation is another element that's also part of that set.
 To be more precise, the requirements are: associativity, inverse, identity, closure, commutativity and stuff like that.
 Look it up if you want to know more about it.